Generic Name: entacapone (en-TAK-a-pone)

 - if you have allergies to medicines, foods, or other substances

-- if you have liver disease or a history of a severe muscle problem called rhabdomyolysis
+- if you have liver disease, mental or mood problems, sleep problems, or a history of a severe muscle problem called rhabdomyolysis

 Some MEDICINES MAY INTERACT with Comtan.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Ampicillin, chloramphenicol, cholestyramine, erythromycin, MAOIs (eg, phenelzine, selegiline, tranylcypromine), probenecid, or rifampin because they may increase the risk of Comtan's side effects